Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Plane increasing binary trees

-which is smaller than $1 / 2^{k-2}$ for $k \geq 8$. \end{proof} Finally, note that the inverse term by term of our sequence corresponds to the sequence stored as \texttt{OEIS A132862}\footnote{Throughout this paper, a reference \texttt{OEIS A$\cdots$} points to Sloane’s Online Encyclopedia of: Integer Sequences \url{www.oeis.org}.}.
+Finally, note that the term by term inverse of the sequence $(w_n)_{n\ge 0}$ corresponds to the sequence stored as \texttt{OEIS A132862}\footnote{This corresponds to the reference of this sequence in Sloane's Online Encyclopedia of: Integer Sequences \url{www.oeis.org}.}.

-By the same combinatorial argument as in the previous section we know that $S_t(z)$ has a unique dominant singularity $\tilde{\rho}$, which is greater than the dominant singularity $\rho=1$ of $T(z)$.
-Thus, we set again $\tilde{\rho}=\rho(1+\epsilon)=1+\epsilon$.
-Since equation~\eqref{equ:ODE_St} is a Riccati differential equation (\emph{cf.}~\cite{Ince44} for a background on Riccati equations), we use the ansatz $S_t(z)=\frac{-u'(z)}{u(z)}$ to get the transformed equation
+By the same combinatorial argument as in the previous section we know that $S_t(z)$ has a unique dominant singularity $\tilde{\rho}_t$, which is greater than the dominant singularity $\rho=1$ of $T(z)$.
+Thus, we set again $\tilde{\rho}_t=\rho(1+\epsilon_t)=1+\epsilon_t$.
+Since \eqref{equ:ODE_St} is a Riccati differential equation (\emph{cf.}~\cite{Ince44} for a background on Riccati equations), we use the ansatz $S_t(z)=\frac{-u'(z)}{u(z)}$ to get the transformed equation

 where we use the same abbreviations as in the previous section, namely $k:=|t|$ and $w(t):=\frac{\ell(t)}{k!}$.
 Note that the condition $S_t(0)=0$ implies $u'(0)=0$ and $u(0)\neq 0$.